turingsoul/CashFlowManager/README.md

 # CashFlowManager
-  Background: In the era of social data explosion,once the data transfers from local to net,there must be safety problem.if your personal information is known by a website,you can hardly say if it can be attack by "black hat" ,even if the websites dont't have bad purpose itself;so,i think some software like alipay is unable to statistics the real property information.
+  Background: In the era of social data explosion,once the data transfers from local to net,there must be safety problem.if your personal information is known by a website,you can hardly say if it can be attacked by "black hat" ,even if the websites dont't have bad purpose itself;so,i think some software like alipay is unable to statistics the real property information.

-  so,this is a  "offline" software that used to manage your cashFlow.it is created to protect the property information ,and improve people's asset management awareness,just as advocated by the novel <<richdad and poordad>>
+  so,this is a  "offline" software that used to manage your cashFlow.it is created to protect the property information ,and improve people's asset management awareness,just as advocated by the novel <<"richdad and poordad">>

   this software use html5's localdatabase to storage data.